devluis/aws-ec2-instance-snapshots/README.md

 ### This script makes;
 * a snapshot of each volume attached to the selected amazon aws ec2 instance.
-* check for snapshot older than KEEPFOR option ( -t )  seconds and delete it
+* check for snapshot older than KEEPFOR option ( -t ) seconds, 7 day default, and delete it
+* keep 1 snapshop for each day of the last week
-* keep 1 snapshot each week and after a week 1 snapshot each month
+* keep 1 snapshot each week  of the last month
+* keep 1 snapshot each month
 * All snapshot with description start equal to "AutoSnap:" will be rotated by this script

 ### Parameters and options